-This design option could result in extended track miles to complete the Switch Merge structure, compared with baseline.
-However, this location aligns with airport traffic flows and the structure can be orientated to the runway in use.
+This design option could result in extended track miles to complete the Point Merge structure, compared with baseline.
+However, this location aligns with airport traffic flows.
 Overall, it could maintain fuel burn compared with the baseline for commercial operators.
-No impact on GA is expected.
+No change in impact is expected for GA.